AmarooHQ/whitepaper/10-Ultra-Terminum/10-buterins-trilemma.md

 An underlying assumption here is that maximally sharing security across the network requires miners to maintain a record of all chains and do validation on all those chains.
 The naive solution (sharding, mentioned above) conflicts with secure methods of merged mining.
 It seems like progress is impossible.

-We have some hints to conditions that might belong to a *silver bullet* solution:
+We have some hints to conditions that might belong to a solution:

 * We can share security between chains/shards and can use small blocks.
 * We can share security without miners keeping and validating all chains/shards.